-- · Observe park safety signs. - Carry and drink plenty of water. - Wear a shady hat, and other protective clothing, sunscreen and insect repellent containing DEET. - Wear suitable clothing and footwear. - Avoid strenuous activity during the heat of the day. - Beware of theft, lock vehicles and secure valuables.
+- · Observe park safety signs. - Carry and drink plenty of water. - Wear a shady hat, protective clothing and footwear, sunscreen and insect repellent containing - Avoid strenuous activity during the heat of the day. - Beware of theft.
+Lock vehicles and secure valuables.